-A problem of important practical interest is to extend our model to take into account scalar covariates and functional covariates simultaneously, as Wong et al. (2018) have done for the mean regression.
+A problem of important practical interest is to extend our model to take into account scalar covariates and functional covariates simultaneously, as Wong, Li and Zhu (2018) have done for the mean regression.
 Another relevant problem is to estimate the conditional quantile function in the RKHS framework, and then to compare its performance with that of our proposed method.
 Finally, because we fit each quantile level separately, quantile crossing may occur.
-Methods proposed in the literature, such as those of Koenker and Ng (2005), Bondell et al. (2010), Chernozhukov et al. (2010), and Qu and Yoon (2015), may be used to address this problem.
+Methods proposed in the literature, such as those of Koenker and Ng (2005), Bondell, Reich and Wang (2010), Chernozhukov, Fernandez-Val and Galichon (2010), and Qu and Yoon (2015), may be used to address this problem.
 These topics are left to future research.